austynherman112994/node-quick-start/node-express-psql/README.md

 * [Sequelize] - ORM for interfacing with the database.
 Some developers do not like the large amount of abstraction an ORM, like Sequelize, provides.
 Sequelize offers a strong set of features that can make getting up and running very simple.
 However, the queries are highly abstracted and Sequelize requires *Sequelize* specific knowledge.
 It is worth looking at a mid-level query builder solution like the popular [KnexJS].
 It offers a strong feature set with less abstraction...
 * [Winston] - Logger (Not leveraged nearly enough here, but it is set up for use.)
 * [ESlint] - Code linter for keeping the code clean and consistent.
+* [Mocha] - Unit test framework.
+* [Chai] - Assertion library for unit tests.
+* [Sequelize-Mock] - Sequelize Mock is used to mock the database objects for unit tests.
+NOTE: The setup for Sequelize-Mock varies from the documentation.
+Factories have been used in this project to import the mock objects rather than overriding the import.

    [KnexJS]: <http://knexjs.org/>
    [Winston]: <https://github.com/winstonjs/winston>